DMGT-TECH/authenticated-cloud-docs/README.md

 ## Alternative Authentication / Identity Providers

 The `cloudfront-auth` library supports multiple providers aside from Azure Active Directory, e.g., Auth0.
-The parameters passed in from the Github Action can be altered to use those providers instead.
+The parameters passed in from the Github Action can be altered to use those providers instead